ovn-org/ovn/Documentation/internals/security.rst

       Given a choice, the procedure should be one that takes at least some work to turn into a useful exploit.
-For example, a procedure based on "ovs-appctl" commands, which require local administrator access, is preferred to one that sends test packets to a machine, which only requires network connectivity.
+For example, a procedure based on "ovn-appctl" commands, which require local administrator access, is preferred to one that sends test packets to a machine, which only requires network connectivity.